2 Days Lisbon Itinerary: What to Do, See and More

 6. Visit Famous Portuguese Shows

 There are so many places to go in Lisbon, and going to shows is no exception.
 Lisbon is famous for its yearly festivals as well.
-So if you happen to be in Lisbon on one of the days with incredible festivals, don’t miss the opportunity to get to know their culture more and enjoy their beautiful music.
+So if you happen to be in Lisbon on one of the days with incredible festivals, don’t miss the opportunity to get to know their culture more and enjoy the beautiful music.

 5 Lisbon Travel Tips